July -December

 HIGHLY RECOMMEND – 5 STARS

-made me think a lot, in different ways for each bookrecommend reading
+made me think a lot, in different ways for each book. recommend reading

 The Deep by Rivers Solomon, Daveed Diggs, William Hutson, Jonathan Snipes